• Skip to primary navigation

 ❄️Storage

 Cheddar Bay biscuits can be stored airtight at room temperature for 3 days, but longer than two days will suffer some in texture.
-You can also keep in the freezer airtight for 3-4 days.
+You can also keep them in the freezer airtight for 2 months.

 Blue ribbon divider used for visual effect